-As a workforce 74% of the population in Wayanad are dependent upon agricultural based activities with 40% of the labour force engaged as agricultural day labourers.
+As a workforce, 74% of the population in Wayanad are dependent upon agricultural-based activities with 40% of the labor force engaged as agricultural day laborers.
 Historically, the District has experienced a high rate of agrarian distress in the form of farmer suicides.

 Between 1997 and 2005, 90% of the 11,516 Keralan farmers that had committed suicide were from Wayanad (Munster 2012; Badami 2014).
 Whilst recent research suggests that these incidences are on the decline, it is estimated that as a result approximately 14,000 widows exist in Wayanad and find themselves in very culturally and economically vulnerable situations (Voorhees 2010).

-On a more local level, research based near to the offices of TGG Foundation found that female day labourers earn on average 48% less money than their male counterparts.
+On a more local level, research-based near to the offices of TGG Foundation found that female day laborers earn on average 48% less money than their male counterparts.
 Women in the area are also much more likely to do more hours of unpaid work than men and far less likely to be landowners (Platt, 2016).

-In addition to this, it has been noted that currently there are few organisations locally that focus on women empowerment activities that are not affiliated to a particular religious group (Platt, 2016).
+In addition to this, it has been noted that currently there are few organizations locally that focus on women empowerment activities that are not affiliated with a particular religious group (Platt, 2016).
 This in itself can create barriers to entry for women who find the only services available to them locally are part of a religion of which they are not.